FraLaz1971/pybeginner/README.md

 for the GUI or no UI scripts,
 see https://stackoverflow.com/questions/9705982/pythonw-exe-or-python-exe for more info.
 ## terminal usage examples:
-Here are shown how is possible to run the examples on the shell terminals The names in square brackets like \<somename\> are placeholders to be customized in the specific commands.
+Here are shown how is possible to run the examples on the shell terminals.
+The names in square brackets like \<somename\> are placeholders to be customized in the specific commands.
 ### example running on bash terminal.